patrickbwarren/transam-triton/EMULATOR.md

 01BE  C9        RET             # return - end of delay routine
 ```
 A close examination now shows just what is happening with the serial
-printer output, which turns out to be not quite as stated as in the
-documentation.
+printer output.
 There is a start bit (port 6 bit 7 high), followed by
 seven (7) data bits containing the 7-bit ASCII character code, a fake
 parity bit (port 6 bit 7 high again), then two stop bits (port 6 bit 7
 low).
 For carriage return the output is left low for an _additional_